Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 \subsection{Identification with Additional Restrictions}

 If site-specific CATE models are highly heterogeneous, optimizing worst-case performance over the entire uncertainty set may yield an overly conservative solution.
 In such cases, additional restrictions on the target population, assuming that they can be justified, lead to more informative inference.
 We generalize the proposed methodology so that researchers can incorporate auxiliary information on the target distribution by further restricting the uncertainty set.
-Specifically, we assume that the combination weights lie within a convex subset of the simplex, $\mathcal{H} \subseteq \Delta_{S-1}$: